 Metroid Prime 4: Beyond | A Very Strong But Flawed Return

-Metroid Prime 4: Beyond delivers confident combat and sharp encounter design, but its segmented progression and pacing decisions temper exploration momentum.
+Our Metroid Prime 4: Beyond review breaks down how modern Retro Studios delivers confident combat and sharp encounter design, but finds that segmented progression and pacing decisions stall the seamless exploration momentum that defined the series.

 Release Date